The Beginning

 Giacomo Migliavacca

-In a few short years, Migliavacca Wine Co. became an award winning winery, a household name, and was considered one of the largest and most extensive manufacturing enterprises in California.
+In 1866 the Migliavacca family moved from Hornitos to Napa and the Migliavacca Wine Company was born.
+In a few short years they became an award winning winery, a household name and one of the largest producers in California.

 1869-1895